Tree Name Example

-<Name>element specifies the application name that is added to the page name and introduction text.
+<Name>element sets the application name and adds it to the page name and introduction text.

-<Title>element specifies the installer name displayed on the title bar.
+<Title>element sets the installer name and displays it on the title bar.

-<Publisher>element specifies the publisher of the software (as shown in the Windows Control Panel, for example).
+<Publisher>element sets the publisher of the software (as shown in the Windows Control Panel, for example).

-<StartMenuDir>element specifies the name of the default program group for the product in the Windows Start menu.
+<StartMenuDir>element sets the name of the default program group for the product in the Windows Start menu.

-<TargetDir>element specifies that the default target directory is located in the
+<TargetDir>element sets the default target directory location to be within the

-IfwExamplesdirectory in the home directory of the current user (because the predefined variable
+IfwExamplesdirectory in the home directory of the current user (because it uses the pre-existing variable

-@HomeDir@is used as a part of the value).
+,@HomeDir@, as part of the value).
 For more information, see Predefined Variables.